deauthorizing/ledger-larp/README.md

 1. [Etherscan](https://etherscan.io/accounts) - You can use this one to find addresses for Ethereum option.
 2. [Solscan](https://solscan.io/leaderboard/account) - You can use this one to find addresses for Solana option.

-## 📁 Files

-- `spoof.js`: the actual userscript, it's open-sourced so you can check it however you like.

 ## ⚠️ Disclaimer

 This is a **visual-only LARP**.
 It does not change your actual @handle, display name, followers and blah blah blah.